 Sharon Lewis doesn’t think of herself as a deadbeat.
-She makes responsible financial decisions, which includes paying her credit card bill on time every month.
+She makes responsible financial decisions, which includes paying her credit card bills on time every month.
+So why is her credit score heading south?

 “People who do business with Target and have a credit account with them should be made aware of this practice,” she says.